 How Elbow Hyperextension Injuries Occur

 Elbow hyperextension injuries occur when your elbow joint bends backward.
-When your elbow hyperextends, the anterior, or front, of your elbow, is overstretched, while the posterior, or back, or your elbow experiences severe compression.
+When your elbow hyperextends, the anterior, or front, of your elbow is overstretched, while the posterior, or back, of your elbow experiences severe compression.

 Typically, the more your elbow moves backward, the more severe the injury.
 While mild injuries can lead to tendon and ligament strains, more severe elbow hyperextension injuries can lead to torn ligaments and broken bones.

 Elbow hyperextension injuries often occur in the workplace when lifting heavy objects.
 However, even if you perform no heavy lifting on the job, you can develop an elbow hyperextension injury after a fall.
 This occurs when a person instinctually uses their arms to help prevent a fall or ease the blow of it.

 The first signs of an elbow hyperextension injury are typically a sharp pain or popping sound in the elbow.

 While not all elbow hyperextension injuries can be avoided, some can be by following these tips:

 - Strengthen your arm muscles.
 When your arm muscles are weak, more stress is put on your elbows when lifting objects.
 Perform arm-strengthening exercises several times each week to prevent many types of elbow injuries.

 - Wear the right footwear for the job.
 Remember that many cases of elbow hyperextension occur during simple slip-and-falls around the workplace.
 Be sure to wear proper footwear and replace it anytime you notice the outsole traction wearing down.

 - Ask for help when lifting extra heavy items.
 Never be afraid to inform your employer that an object you are instructed to lift is simply too heavy to lift by yourself.
 Your employer would rather you ask for help than experience a workplace injury.